cogentcore/core/README.md

 ## General / Widgets

-* kefun to chord use !! to indicate preferred among alternatives

 * main menu on mac

 * DND needs enter / exit / hover events so nodes can signal their ability to accept drop.